riichb/ec-wrestling/README.md

-# El-Camino-wrestling
+# El Camino wrestling Page

-Ec wrestling Page
+This page is dedicated for the El Camino wrestling team located in South San Francisco